Published on October 3, 2023

-A User who seeks to exercise his/her data protection rights referred to in Section 11, in respect of Personal Information stored or processed by Workleap on behalf of a Customer (typically the User’s employer), must direct his/her query to such Customer, as being the data controller.
-If Workleap receives such User’s request to exercise his/her data protection rights referred to in Section 11 (including for access to or correction of Personal Information), Workleap shall redirect the User to Customer and, upon request from Customer, shall assist Customer in responding to such request, if applicable.
+A User who seeks to exercise his/her data protection rights referred to in Section 10, in respect of Personal Information stored or processed by us on behalf of a Customer (typically the employer of a User), must direct his/her query to such Customer, as being the data controller.
+If Workleap receives such User’s request to exercise its data protection rights referred to in Section 10 (including for access to or correction of Personal Information), Workleap shall redirect the User to Customer and, upon request from Customer, shall assist Customer in responding to such request, if applicable.

 Our Data Protection Officer will attempt to respond to your request within the legally applicable timeframe, and in any case no later than 30 days after receipt of such request.
 We will advise you in writing of our response to your request.
 Should we refuse to grant your request, we will inform you of the legal reason of our refusal, and we will apprise you of remedies available to you and of the time limit for exercising them.

 Should you be unsatisfied with the outcome of your request, you may lodge a complaint with Workleap’s supervisory authority, the Commission d’accès à l’information.

 Workleap will review and update its policies and procedures as required to keep current with rules and regulations, new technologies, standards and customer concerns.
 This Policy may therefore change from time to time.
 If Workleap makes changes that materially alter Users privacy rights, Workleap may provide additional notice, such as via email or through the Services or the Website.
 If Users disagree with the terms of this Policy, their only remedy is to discontinue use of the Websites and the Services.